 Do you want to talk old school Cuban cafeteria?
 Located in the warehouse area near the old Rowland Coffee Roasters (Cafe Bustelo and Pilon) in a pretty nondescript building, you will find Los Bobos (5600 NW 79th Ave, Doral).

 They’ve been doing their thing here for over 30 years.
 There are no seats and only standing counter space.
 You will find a great cross-section of Miamians eating here, anyone from truckers to guys in suits stopping in for a cafecito.

-There is no pretense here, just great home-cooked style Cuban food with friendly service.
+There is no pretense here, just great home-cooked Cuban food with friendly service.
 It’s important to mention that Los Bobos is cash-only, but there is an ATM inside.

 *Before I say a few words about the food, I’d like you to know in the spirit of full disclosure that I am friends with the Llizo family who owns Los Bobos.

-I have been eating here since I was a kid that could barely reach the counter.
-There’s even a sandwich named after my father, el Serafin (fried eggs, bacon, cheese & hot sauce) on the menu.
+I have been eating at Los Bobos since I was a kid who could barely reach the counter.
+There’s even a sandwich named after my father, el Serafin (fried eggs, bacon, cheese & hot sauce), on the menu.

 The Serafin is delicious, the sandwich, not my dad, but then again, I guess you could ask my mom that.
 I’m sure he will find this comment funny; my mom and sister, not so much.

-Since Los Bobos is only open till 3 PM on weekdays and 2 PM on Saturdays, I always find myself having breakfast here.
-If you’re an early bird, the good news is they open at 5:30 AM.
+Since Los Bobos is only open till 3 PM on weekdays and 2 PM on Saturdays, I always have breakfast here.
+However, if you’re an early bird, the good news is they open at 5:30 AM.

 The Pan con Tortilla (omelet sandwich) is excellent, but make sure to get the swiss cheese, ham, and chorizo combination.
 It’s a morning home run.

-The Chicharrones are crunchy with that little piece of squishy pork I long for, not in a romantic way, but I do love them.
-You can only get these fellas Monday through Friday, so plan accordingly.
+The Chicharrones are crunchy with that piece of squishy pork I long for, not in a romantic way, but I love them.
+Unfortunately, you can only get these fellas Monday through Friday, so plan accordingly.

-The Medianoche (what is a Medianoche?) is one the best in the city, which is why I invited them to be a part of the Medianoches & Mixology event that I curated at the South Beach Wine & Food Festival.
+The Medianoche (what is a Medianoche?) is one of the best in the city, so I invited them to be a part of the Medianoches & Mixology event that I curated at the South Beach Wine & Food Festival.